Laboratory of Radioecology

 History

-Established in 2002 following the move of Institute of Radiobiology from Minsk to Gomel by the fusion of four structural units: Aerial Radioecology lab, Water Radioecology lab, Dosimetry & Radiometry team and Toxicology team.
-Original researchers of the newly established laboratory were those who had significantly contributed, collectively and individually, to tackling emergency problems of post-Chernobyl recovery.
+The laboratory was founded in 2002 following the relocation of IRB headquarters from the capital city to Gomel.
+It was formed by fusing together four other structural divisions of the institute – Atmospheric Radioecology lab, Aquatic Systems lab, Dosimetry & Radiometry team, and Toxicology team.
+Original researchers of the newly established laboratory were those who had significantly contributed, collectively and individually, to tackling urgent matters in the post-Chernobyl recovery period.

 Present time

-Our current research efforts highlight the following scientific and scientific-practical objectives:
+Our current research efforts highlight the following objectives of fundamental and applied science:

-• discovery of the physiological regulation mechanisms of the uptake of technogenic radionuclides and heavy metals by plants;
+• discovery of the physiological mechanisms of controlling the uptake of technogenic radionuclides and heavy metals by plants;

 • development of remediation methods for technogenically disturbed lands;